ccoleman2/FlyGui/README.md

 A simple C++ program that changes the field of view (FoV) in World of Warcraft.

-Not updated yet.
+FoV (only) works on 6.1.0.19678 32-bit --- 2/27/2015